Vijaypatil333/Centralized-Resource-Management-and-Tracking-System/README.md

-# It is an inventorry software made for an organisation
+# It is an Inventorry Application (Website) made for an organisation